jugglingdev/responsive-design/README.md

-# Interneting Is Hard - Responsive Design
+# Interneting Is Hard - Responsive Design and Responsive Images

-This is a solution to the [Responsive Design tutorial No. 10 of HTML & CSS Is Hard](https://www.internetingishard.com/html-and-css/responsive-design/).
+This is a solution to the [Responsive Design tutorial No. 10 of HTML & CSS Is Hard](https://www.internetingishard.com/html-and-css/responsive-design/) and [Responsive Images tutorial No. 11 of HTML & CSS Is Hard](https://www.internetingishard.com/html-and-css/responsive-images/).

 ## Table of contents